kieran-woodrow/F1-Simulation/README.md

 ## 🏃🏻‍♂️ Running the Project

+1. Fork the repo
-1. Open terminal in the project directory.
+2. Open the terminal in the Code project directory.
-2. Run the command 'make clean'.
+3. Run the command 'make clean'.
 This will clean any linker files.
 The behind the scenes is: rm -f *.o main
-3. Run the command 'make'.
+4. Run the command 'make'.
 This will build all linker files (.o files).
 The command behind the scenes is: g++ -g -o main *.o -std=c++11 and g++ -c -g *.cpp
-4. Run the command 'make'.
+5. Run the command 'make'.
 This will run the command in terminal.
 The command behind the scenes is: ./main

 ---